Red Sox obtain pitcher Nathan Eovaldi from Rays

 Eovaldi can become a free agent after this season.

+“He’s been pitching very well,” Red Sox president of baseball operations Dave Dombrowski said.
+“We’ve had some starting pitching injuries.
+He gives us depth in that regard.
+He’ll start in the rotation for us at this time.
+He’s also a guy that can slip into the bullpen if that ends up happening later on in the year.”

+Left-hander Eduardo Rodriguez is sidelined with a right ankle sprain, and Drew Pomeranz (1-4, 6.91 ERA) is still trying to bounce back from a biceps strain that kept him on the disabled list for two months before his return on Tuesday night.

-The deal was announced less than 12 hours after Boston’s main AL East rival, the Yankees, obtained reliever Zach Britton from Baltimore.
+The deal was announced less than 12 hours after Boston’s main division rival, the Yankees, obtained reliever Zach Britton from Baltimore.
+As a form of response, the Red Sox snagged a starter with 144 games of big league experience.

+“Good teams find a way to get better,” Boston manager Alex Cora said.
+“We feel very comfortable with him.
+He’s a guy whose stuff is outstanding.
+He’s been throwing the ball well.
+We feel he is going to be good for us.”

-Eovaldi returned this season following Tommy John surgery performed in August 2016, going 3-4 with a 4.26 ERA in 10 starts.
-He started 2018 on the disabled list after undergoing arthroscopic surgery on the elbow at the end of spring training.
+Eovaldi returned this season following Tommy John surgery in August 2016.
+He’s 3-4 with a 4.26 ERA in 10 starts after starting the 2018 season on the disabled list following arthroscopic surgery on his elbow.

 The 28-year old is well aware of the New York-Boston rivalry, going 23-11 with a 4.45 ERA in 51 games while playing for the Yankees in 2015-16.

 “Those games are definitely exciting,” Eovaldi said.
-“The fans … it’s kind of one of those indescribable, tension is always high and it’s always a good series.”
+“The fans are … it’s kind of one of those indescribable tension is always high and it’s always a good series.”

 Eovaldi has averaged 96.9 mph on his fastball this season, according to Statcast.
 He has allowed more homers (11) than walks (eight), and has 53 strikeouts over 57 innings.